fsmawi/acquia-test/docs/external-dependencies.md

 4. Amplitude: Organizes and reports user events into metrics for improvement
 5. Lift: Captures user events from the UI, and uses them to personalize content for users
 6. Bugsnag: Application error reporting that triggers notifications to the UI engineers.
+7. Saucelabs: Cloud-based platform for automated testing of web and mobile applications.
+8. N3 API: A RESTful web interface that allows developers to extend, enhance, and customize Acquia Cloud.

 ## Acquia Cloud